Rule 10.1. Authority, duties, and goals of the Judicial Council

 (4)Adopting rules for court administration and rules of practice and procedure that are not inconsistent with statute; and

 (Subd (b) amended effective August 14, 2009.)

 The Judicial Council develops judicial branch goals in its strategic and operational plans.
 At six-year intervals, the council develops and approves a long-range strategic plan.
 At three-year intervals, the council develops and approves an operational plan for the implementation of the strategic plan.
 Each plan is developed in consultation with branch stakeholders and justice system partners.

 (Subd (c) amended effective August 14, 2009; previously amended effective January 1, 2007.)

-The Administrative Office of the Courts supports the council in performing its functions.
+The Judicial Council staff supports the council in performing its functions.
 The Administrative Director is the Secretary of the Judicial Council.

 (Subd (d) amended effective July 29, 2014; adopted as subd (e); previously amended effective January 1, 2007; previously relettered as subd (d) effective August 14, 2009.)